-What results from the seed being sown into the follo wina condition ons? vviiat localic 110111 oooa 201119 COVVII 11110 10110 11 19 COLIGICI 0110.
+What results from the seed being sown into the following conditions?

-1 I. al long the p path •
+1. along the path

-2. rock y ground
+- 2. rocky ground

-3. amo ong thorns
+- 3. among thorns

-4. goo d soil
+- 4. good soil

-d of Go ove the sower, the seed, the soil and the response of those who hear the od.
-The focus of this parable is on the response of "those who hear the
+So...we have the sower, the seed, the soil and the response of those who hear the Word of God.
+The focus of this parable is on the response of "those who hear the Word."

-hat, in Mk.
-4:13, Jesus says that understanding other parables is dependent rstanding this one.
+Note also that, in Mk.
+4:13, Jesus says that understanding other parables is dependent upon understanding this one.

-Wha it is the e meaning of this parable?
+What is the meaning of this parable?

-Why did Je esus tell this parable?
+Why did Jesus tell this parable?

 vv.
-1 0-17 In this segment, Jesus explains why he was teaching in parables.
+10-17 In this segment, Jesus explains why he was teaching in parables.

-- did he? (see the previous chapter in this workbook, "An Introduction to ables".)
+Why did he? (see the previous chapter in this workbook, "An Introduction to Parables".)

 vv.
-2 24-30, The parable of the wheat and tares and it's explanation
+24-30, 36-43 The parable of the wheat and tares and it's explanation

-Wha at are the explanations for the symbols of 24-30 as provided in 36-43?
+What are the explanations for the symbols of 24-30 as provided in 36-43?

-1. the sower
+- 1. the sower

-2. the field
+- 2. the field

-3. the good seed
+- 3. the good seed

-4. the tares (darnel)
+- 4. the tares (darnel)

 (from theological dict. of the NT - darnel or false grain - tares, weeds)

-Darnel (degenerate wheat, worthless to the one who sows it) is so much like wheat in the first stages of its growth that it is almost impossible, ever for the local farmers, to distinguish it from wheat.
+Darnel (degenerate wheat, worthless to the one who sows it) is so much like wheat in the first stages of its growth that it is almost impossible, even for the local farmers, to distinguish it from wheat.
 The differences between the two will become clear as each grows towards maturity.

 5. the enemy sowing the tares

 Note the premeditated, destructive work of the enemy who creeps in by stealth at night.
 He is a trespasser having no rights or responsibilities for the field.
 It was his determination to do harm to the field.

-6 the harvest
+6. the harvest

 7. the reapers

 Who is the owner of the field (symbolic)?

 What is the picture presented here?

 What instruction did the owner give to his servants regarding the darnel?

 Why did he give this instruction?

 What does this mean for the disciples?

 for us